CCDirectLink/CLS/proposals/1/standardized-mod-format.md

 ## Mod Format

-A mod is in a directory.
+A mod is in a directory (virtual or otherwise).
 The directory's name is irrelevant.

 The directory then contains a file called "package.json" (see The package.json format).

+The directory may contain a sub-directory called "assets" (see Asset Handling).

 ### The package.json format